-Instead of adding bulky solar panels to an existing roof, Tesla will build and sell a new line of solar panels with integrated batteries, the company announced at a press event at Universal Studios in LA, this week.
+Instead of adding bulky solar panels to an existing roof, Tesla will build and sell a new line of solar roof tiles with integrated batteries, the company announced at a press event at Universal Studios in LA, this week.

 The new roofs are the result of a collaboration between SolarCity and Tesla, and can be combined with Tesla’s Powerwall 2 battery.
 The tiles are hydrographically printed, a process that makes each one a “special snowflake,” Tesla CEO Elon Musk said in a press event.
 He also tweeted that “Solar glass tiles can also incorporate heating elements, like rear defroster on a car, to clear roof of snow and keep generating energy.”
 The Powerwall 2 will allow residential homeowners to replace their entire roof with solar panels and an updated Powerwall 2 battery system, making it much simpler for homes to be entirely powered by solar power.